Starz: Former first-run contracts

 In January 1997, Starz secured a licensing agreement with Paramount Pictures, broadcasting over 300 titles.
 Paramount Pictures' first contract with Starz expired in January 2006.
 In April 2013, Starz reassumed sub-run rights to Paramount Pictures' feature film releases.
 Films that were initially broadcast through this deal included Dear God, All I Want for Christmas and Boomerang.

+In 1999, the company secured deals with producer The Shooting Gallery and film distributor Destination Films to release its output to Starz.

+In 2001, Starz had acquired pay television rights to two pictures from Sony Pictures Entertainment, namely Crouching Tiger, Hidden Dragon, and Tokyo Raiders.
+The deal came after Sony Pictures Classics went homeless since its expiration of the pay TV deal with Showtime.
+Starz was also one of the bidders for Jurassic Park III, and eventually won.

 The first-run film output agreement with Walt Disney Studios Motion Pictures expired after December 2015, with Netflix assuming pay television rights in January 2016 (excluding films released by Touchstone Pictures, which were retained by Starz through a separate contract).
 Through at least the first half of 2016, Starz provided Disney films that were released before the expiration, such as Inside Out and The Good Dinosaur, but none released after, such as Zootopia.

 The first-run film output agreement with Sony was renewed for nine years on February 11, 2013 and expired at the end of 2021.
 On April 8, 2021, Sony announced that they would not be renewing the agreement with Starz in favor of a new first-run agreement with Netflix.

 The Warren Miller output deal was renewed for 10 years on October 19, 2009, and the deal ended in 2019.